doctorfree/DriveCommandLine/README.md

 The DriveCommandLine Debian and RPM format installation packages automate the installation and configuration process.

-Currently the DriveCommandLine control scripts include support for:
+Currently DriveCommandLine and control scripts include support for:

-- Creating folder IDs for each Google Drive folder or specified folders
+- Creating local folder IDs for each Google Drive folder or specified folders
 - Retrieving info on files or folders in Google Drive by file/folder name
 - Listing, downloading, uploading, and removing Google Drive files and folders
 - Syncing specified folders to Google Drive
 - Syncing from Google Drive
 - Retrieving Google Drive folder IDs
+- Creation and maintenance of Google Drive sync folders
+    - `sync2drive` and `gdupload` can create sync folders from existing non-empty Google Drive folders
+    - `sync2drive` and `gdupload` can upload to Google Drive sync folders without limitation
+- Unix style manual pages for all commands (see the [DriveCommandLine wiki](https://gitlab.com/doctorfree/DriveCommandLine/-/wikis/home).

 ## News
 #### 28.05.2021